maciejsikora/node-express-babel-boilerplate/README.md

 #### 6. Important

-**Node.js works with ES6 without babel**, so using babel here has sense only with experimentials features witch exists in babel and not exists in base node.js, for more info read - https://nodejs.org/en/docs/es6/.
+**Node.js works with ES6 without babel**, so using babel here has sense only with experimentials features which exists in babel and not exists in base node.js, for more info read - https://nodejs.org/en/docs/es6/.